galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 benefit that they can work on many histories and switch between them.

 <div class="alert alert-warning" role="alert">
-The histories of anonymous users are only associated through your browser's session. **If you close the browser or clear you sessions - that history will be lost!** We can not recover it for you if it is.
+The histories of anonymous users are only associated through your browser's session. **If you close the browser or clear you sessions - that history will be lost!** and we cannot recover it for you.
 </div>

 ### Current history controls

-Above the current history panel are three buttons: the refresh, history options, and 'view all histories' button:
+Above the current history panel are three buttons: refresh, history options, and 'view all histories'

 |          |
 |----------|
 |![](/src/tutorials/histories/current-history-buttons.png)|
 |<small>**Figure 2.
 History controls.**</small>|

-History controls perform the following functions:
+These history controls perform the following functions:

-- The refresh button will entirely reload the history being viewed.
-This can be helpful if you believe the history interface needs to be updated or isn't updating properly.
+- The refresh button will force a reload of the history being viewed.
+This can be helpful if you believe the history interface needs to be updated or is otherwise not working properly.
-- The history options button opens the history options menu which allows you to perform history-related tasks.
+- The history options button opens a secondary menu allowing you to perform other history-related tasks.
 - The 'view all histories' button sends you to the interface for managing multiple histories.

 ## Manipulating histories